tmarfil/my-manifests/Readme.md

 We'll have to make some changes to the current CIS deployment args and redeploy.

 **custom-resource-mode: true**

     CIS will monitor the kube-api and watch for changes to "TransportServer" Custom Resource Definitions (CRDs).
-The TransportServer CRDs will create a Virtual Servers on the Big-IP.
+The TransportServer CRDs will create Virtual Servers on the Big-IP.
 All other resource types will be ignored (ConfigMaps with AS3 or ingress).

 **pool-member-type: nodeport**

-CIS will monitor the kube-api and dynamically discover and populate the pool members on the Big-IP with Kubernets worker nodes and high port (3XXXX) exposing the NGINX Ingress service.
+    CIS will monitor the kube-api and dynamically discover and populate the pool members on the Big-IP with Kubernetes worker nodes and high port (3XXXX) exposing the NGINX Ingress service.

 Example _cis_deployment.yaml_:
 ```